canonical/k8s-snap/docs/src/tutorial/add-remove-nodes.md

 ```

 Canonical Kubernetes allows you to create two types of nodes: control plane and
 worker nodes.
-In this example, we'll be creating a worker node.
+In this example, we're creating a worker node.

-Create the token that will be used by the worker node to join the cluster.
+Create the token for the worker node to join the cluster.

 ```sh
 sudo k8s add-node worker --worker
 ```

-A base64 token should be printed to your terminal.
-Keep it close as you will
-need it for the next step.
+A base64 token will be printed to your terminal.
+Keep it handy as you will need it for the next step.

-> **Note**: It's best to give the new node the same name as the hostname of the
+> **Note**: It's advisable to name the new node after the hostname of the
-> worker node (in this case the VM's hostname is worker).
+> worker node (in this case, the VM's hostname is worker).

 ### 3. Join the cluster on the worker node

-Run the following command to join the worker node to the cluster:
+To join the worker node to the cluster, run:

 ```sh
 sudo k8s join-cluster <token>
 ```

-After a couple of seconds, you should see: `Joined the cluster.`
+After a few seconds, you should see: `Joined the cluster.`

 ### 4. View the status of your cluster

-Let's see what we've achieved during this tutorial.
+To see what we've accomplished in this tutorial:

-If you created a control plane node, you can check that it joined successfully by running:
+If you created a control plane node, check that it joined successfully:

 ```sh
 sudo k8s status
 ```

-If you created a worker node, you can check with this command:
+If you created a worker node, verify with this command:

 ```sh
 sudo k8s kubectl get nodes